 However, if we’re going to be effective in reducing disparities, we need targeted interventions within those universal strategies.

 For example, we will work on ensuring access to care for everyone, but we’re going to make sure there are targeted efforts and initiatives for people of color, who are far more likely to be uninsured and less likely to have a regular source of care.
+Read more about why we focus on health equity.

 How did you do on your last plan?